martinsmith1968/DNX.Helpers/README.md

 ## T:DNX.Helpers.Converters.BuiltInTypes.ConvertSingleExtensions

-Class ConvertBoolExtensions.
+Class ConvertSingleExtensions.

 ### M:DNX.Helpers.Converters.BuiltInTypes.ConvertSingleExtensions.IsSingle(text)

-Determines if the string can be converted to a Single or not
+Determines if the string can be converted to a float or not

 | Name | Description |
 | ---- | ----------- |